Then-Terence/LXR/README.md

 The development of this package will not be possible without the workflow inspired by Dr. Bernd Engelmann from OSIS.

 In addition, Mr. John Mount from Win Vector LLC has provided inputs of tremendous value in the computation of Area Under the ROC Curve.

+# How to Download this Package

+As {LiteXploreR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.

+To do that, you need to run the following lines of code in your R console:

+install.packages("devtools")

+library(devtools)

+install_github("Then-Terence/LiteXploreR")